 - Enhanced predictive power through an ensemble of advanced methods

 - Standardised end-to-end solution

-- State-of-the-art data visualisation with our Microbiome Explorer
+- State-of-the-art data visualisation with the BaseClear Microbiome Explorer

 Diseases that have microbes as a cause or sentinel in the disease process are candidates for the development of diagnostics based on key microbial biomarkers.
 Human microbiome samples from the skin, gut, vagina, nose or eye can be used to discover and identify key biomarker species.
 Robust correlations with metadata turn abundance tables into diagnostic tools that have the potential to reduce both the burden of disease and health care costs.